 How time-based rates are calculated

-You’re working in a room with 425 sqft of previously painted walls and it took you 5 hours to paint two coats.
+If you’re working in a room with 425 sqft of previously painted walls and it took you 5 hours to paint two coats, the calculation would be:

 425 sqft ÷ 5 hrs = 85 sqft/hr